 To conceptualize this work, Artist/Researcher Ronnie Dean Harris has been working closely with Executive Director Jessica Schneider and PFS Studios.
 Ronnie works with us as Indigenous Cultural Developer.
 He is connected regionally, nationally and internationally to Indigenous Artists and communities and has been diving deep into his own resurgence work in connection with others, his Aunties and Uncles and advisors from throughout the Province and beyond.

-We acknowledge the support of Canadian Heritage, Heritage BC and Vancouver Foundation in the development of this space.
+We gratefully acknowledge the financial support of Canadian Heritage, the Vancouver Foundation, and the Province of British Columbia through the 150 Time Immemorial Grant Program in the development of this space.

 *Border artwork by Atheana Picha